-The Public Health Leadership Programme (PHLP) is designed for people working in public health.
+The Public Health Leadership Programme (PHLP) is a leadership programme designed for public health leaders in New Zealand.

-The PHLP allows participants to discover their leadership potential and equip them with practical and tested leadership tools and resources.
-The programme generates immediate and lasting benefits for participants, those they lead, and for public health.
+PHLP will allow you to discover your leadership potential and equip you with practical and tested leadership tools and resources.
+The programme will generate immediate and lasting benefits for you, those you lead, and for public health.

-Each programme has 6 days spread over several months.
-In 2018 one programme will be offered in Wellington and one in Auckland.
+In 2022, one programme will be offered in Wellington and one in Christchurch.

-Applications for the 2018 Public Health Leadership Programme are now open.
+Applications for the 2022 Public Health Leadership Programmes are now closed.

 The programme dates are: